Tamron SP – 15-30mm f2.8 Review

-The new Tamron’s 15-35mm f2.8 Ultra-Wide Zoom lens has now shipped and I’ve been lucky enough to get my hands on one.
-This is the latest and greatest from Tamron and is designed to feed the hungry 50 megapixels on the new Canon 5Ds and other high megapixel cameras.
-To see how true this claim is, I’ve spent the last few days testing this lens with both the Canon 5Dmkii and the Sony A7r with the metabones MKIII adapter.
+The new Tamron’s 15-35mm f2.8 Ultra-Wide Zoom lens has now shipped, and I’ve been lucky enough to have my hands on one.
+This is the latest and greatest from Tamron and is designed to feed the hungry 50 megapixels on the new Canon 5Ds and other high-megapixel cameras.
+I’ve spent the last few days testing this lens with the Canon 5Dmkii and the Sony A7r with the metabones MKIII adapter to see how true this claim is.

 Tamron SP – 15-30mm f2.8 First Impressions

-This is the first Tamron lens I’ve owned and it’s impressive.
-A very solid lens.
+This is the first Tamron lens I’ve owned, and it’s impressive and very solid.

 Usability

 I’ve used the Tamron 15-30 on the Canon 5Dmkii and the Sony A7r.
-It really feels made for DSLRs and doesn’t feel quite right on the Sony A7r.
-Plus, it has a lot of issues with my Metabones III adapter.
+It feels made for DSLRs and doesn’t feel right on the Sony A7r.
+Plus, it has many issues with my Metabones III adapter.
 I’m hoping the Metabones MKIV adapter will perform a lot better.

-With the Canon, there is enough body weight and size to counter the weight of this lens and it feels really good holding it and shooting it, except it’s heavy.
-On the Sony A7r, I feel like you have to favor holding the lens instead of using the camera grip, it’s just too heavy for a small camera like this.
+With the Canon, there is enough body weight and size to counter the weight of this lens, and it feels really good holding and shooting it, except it’s heavy.
+On the Sony A7r, you have to favor holding the lens instead of using the camera grip; it’s too heavy for a small camera like this.

 Canon 5Dmkii

-On the Canon autofocus is snappy and the image stabilizer works great.
-Everything just works perfect with the Canon version.
-No complaints on my 5Dmkii.
+On the Canon, autofocus is snappy, and the image stabilizer works great.
+Everything works perfectly with the Canon version.
+I have no complaints about my 5Dmkii.

-With the Vibration Compensation on, I was able to successfully shoot sharp images handheld with 1/20 shutter without motion blur.
+With the Vibration Compensation on, I successfully shot sharp images handheld with a 1/20 shutter without motion blur.

-On my Sony A7r there are some issues.
-I’m still using the Metabones EF to E Mount Adapter MkIII and I think this could be contributing to the problems.
+My Sony A7r has some issues.
+I’m still using the Metabones EF to E Mount Adapter MkIII, which could contribute to the problems.

-Second, even if it was focusing, it likes to automatically go into continuous focus mode.
-Maybe the Metabones IV adapter will work better or maybe ordering the lens in an A-Mount and using the Sony adapter will work great.
+Second, even if it was focusing, it liked to go into continuous focus mode automatically.
+Maybe the Metabones IV adapter will work better, or maybe ordering the lens in an A-mount and using the Sony adapter will work great.
 But I don’t know.
-My Metabones adapter does do strange things with other lenses, but nothing like this.
+My Metabones adapter does strange things with other lenses, but nothing like this.

-Third, the Multi Metering does some strange things.
-At lower f-stops around f5.6 and lower, everything seems to work normally.
-At higher f-stops around f/11 or higher I need to set my exposure compensation dial to around -2 to accurately expose.
+Third, Multimetering does some strange things.
+Everything seems to work normally at lower f-stops around f5.6 and lower.
+At higher f-stops, around f/11 or higher, I need to set my exposure compensation dial to around -2 to expose accurately.
 Switching to center metering or spot metering fixes this.

-As mentioned earlier, it just really feels too big for the Sony A7r, it’s uncomfortable to carry and the lens weight to camera balance is awkward.
-Makes me want to switch back to my DSLR when using a lens like this, but I’ll manage.
-I know this isn’t the lenses fault, bigger lenses are usually better at IQ and that’s what Tamron was going for.
+As mentioned earlier, it feels too big for the Sony A7r, it’s uncomfortable to carry and the lens weight to camera balance is awkward.
+It makes me want to switch back to my DSLR when using a lens like this, but I’ll manage.
+I know this isn’t the lens’s fault; bigger lenses are usually better at IQ, and that’s what Tamron was going for.

 Single Exposure, Sony A7r @ 15mm, ISO 100, f/16, 1/3sec